WEIRD SENSATION FEELS GOOD

 ASMR injects the Internet with softness, kindness and empathy.
 As a form of digital intimacy, it offers comfort on demand, standing against the feeling of isolation that constant connectivity can deceptively breed.
 Anecdotally, ASMR is being used as a form of self-medication against the effects of loneliness, insomnia, stress, and anxiety.
 This is a cue to its success, and to its transcendental appeal.

 WEIRD SENSATION FEELS GOOD is the first museum exhibition dedicated to this feeling and the emerging field of creativity that has grown up around it.
-As little as a decade ago, ASMR (Autonomous Sensory Meridian Response) was largely dismissed as a figment of the imagination.
+As little as a decade ago, ASMR was largely dismissed as a figment of the imagination.